wintvelt/sst-test/README.md

 ## Why this template?
 The general idea is that a microservice
-- exposes an API (AWS API Gateway and Lambda) on various routes
+- exposes APIs (AWS API Gateway and Lambda) on various routes
 - may have Lambda functions that subscribe to other SNS topics or creates internal SQS queues connected to topics
 - may publish 1 or more (SNS) topics, for other services to subscribe to
 - has exclusive access to some database (AWS DynamoDB)